nlsg/cnav/README.md

 this is going to be fixed soon.

 ## todos
+- make if posssible to select multiple selections with spaces in between
 - the get_key_history function probably throws an error, if the navigate method has not been called before
 - sort option for choices
-- option to toggle endless search mode
 - optimised window redrawing(interessting framework https://github.com/jwlodek/py_cui)
-- keybinding to toggle line numbers
 - make it possible to iterate further when multiple objects are selected